codicoop/comunalitats/README.md

 For the file and image uploads to work, set a `DJANGO_SETTINGS_MODULE` environment variable pointing to a config.

+Because is made for multi-tenancy, you'll see that database settings are not in dev.py, but are expected to be placed in a local settings file.
+You can just put them in dev.py if you don't need multitenancy, but if you keep them in the local file and you run commands directly in PyCharm (or virtual environment) terminal, the execution is probably going to be missing the settings module environment variable and therefore fail.
+A trick I'm doing is to create a command alias (editing ~/.bash_profile) like:
+`alias pmc='DJANGO_SETTINGS_MODULE=path_to_.settings.local_settings python3 manage.py'`
+And now I can run `pmc check`, `pmc makemigrations`, etc.

 ### Update requirements

 Make sure you have pipenv installed and to initiate it in the project's folder.